amitsk00/gcp-sec-engg/docs/gcp_ways.md

   * `pass through LB` - Direct Server Return
     * conn terminates at backend and response directly goes to client (skips LB)
     * always regional (cant be global)
+  * Proxy can use Google cert, but pass-through need self/own cert
   * `premium tier` - all internal and global external LB
   * `standard tier` - IP of LB in standard tier of VPC
     * regional external
     * regional classic
+    * external passthrough LB
     * not possible for global LB
   * `global ext Appln` LB is GFE based, but `regional ext Appln` LB is Envoy based
   * `http proxy uses URL Map` to route using attributes - req path, cookies, headers